MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Conclusion

 \section{Conclusion}

-This paper presented MC-ViViT to detect MCI from NC via the facial videos of the interviews (I-CONECT dataset).
+This paper presented MC-ViViT to detect MCI from NC via facial videos of the semi-structured interviews (I-CONECT dataset).
 The experiments show that MC-ViViT can predict well with the help of MC and HP Loss.
-Simultaneously, it shows that Transformer-based model can tell whether or not people have MCI merely by analyzing casual chatting videos.
-Compared to the other datasets mentioned in Section~\ref{sec:1}, I-CONECT dataset is easy to access, low cost, time-saving, flexible, and less restricted.
+Simultaneously, it shows that the Transformer-based model can tell whether or not people have MCI merely by analyzing facial features from the semi-structured interview videos.
+Compared to the other datasets mentioned in Section~\ref{sec:1}, the I-CONECT dataset is easy to access, low cost, time-saving, flexible, and less restricted.
 It is very valuable to spread and propagate.

-From what we observed in the research, the videos had a different quality which may affect the prediction as well.
-The future work will focus on evaluating the video quality score and embedding the score into loss function to tune the training process.